dhurlburtusa/shortcuts/web_assembly/web_assembly-notes.md

 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

+WebAssembly (abbreviated Wasm) is a safe, portable, low-level code format designed for efficient execution and compact representation.

 See https://webassembly.org/ and https://developer.mozilla.org/en-US/docs/WebAssembly.

 ## Design Goals